 - Commercial Districts: Cambridge’s compact geography and population density allows the City’s vibrant commercial districts and neighborhoods to offer a healthy retail mix to serve residents, workers and visitors.

-- LEED Energy Efficient Buildings: This map shows the locations of Cambridge buildings that have received LEED recognition (Certified) or are working towards LEED certification (Registered).
+- Sustainable Buildings: This map shows the locations of Cambridge buildings that have received LEED recognition (Certified) or are working towards LEED certification (Registered).

 - Parks and Playgrounds: Browse the map to find parks in your neighborhood and across the city.
 Select a park to learn more about its features and amenities.

 - Solar Potential Map: Click on a property to find out what their potential is to generate electricity from solar photovoltaic panels and the financial and environmental implications of installing the project.
 To learn how to use the map, check out this easy-to-follow video by MoDe Studios.